larpchronicles/rules/chronicles-rulebook.md

 Most people and creatures have a regular metabolism.
 Characters with "no metabolism" or "undead metabolism" are affected by some game effects differently:

 ### No Metabolism
-- **Crumble at 0 Body** _(When the character reaches 0 or fewer Body Points, they immediately dissipate and seek resurrection.)_
+- **Crumble at 0 Body** _(When the character reaches 0 or fewer Body, they immediately dissipate and seek resurrection.)_
-- Immune to Toxin
-- Immune to Berserk, Command: Confuse, Death, Boon of Nature, Drain, First Aid, Heal Wounds, Hearthstone, Infect, Life, Regenerate, Revive, Revivify, Sleep, Stun, Vampiric Touch, Waylay
+- Immune to Berserk, Drain, Dredge, Enervate, First Aid, Heal Wounds, Hearthstone, Infect, Life, Pain, Regenerate, Revive, Revivify, Sleep, Vampiric Touch, Vertigo, Waylay
+- Minimize Stun _(When the character is Stunned, they may end the effect after three seconds by using the Minimize Effect call.
+"1 I minimize, 2 I minimize, 3 I minimize.")_

 > _Generally, a creature that has no metabolism cannot be healed by typical means, but will have an alternate method of being healed.
 For instance, a Fire Elemental would be immune to standard healing effects, but could be healed by Flame._

 ### Undead Metabolism
-Creatures with Undead Metabolism follow the same rules as "No Metabolism," with the excpetions that they are affected by Heal Wounds (and other standard healing effects) normally, as well as being affected by effects and abilities that specifically target undead (such as Harm Undead).
+Creatures with Undead Metabolism follow the same rules as "No Metabolism," with the exceptions that they are affected by Heal Wounds (and other standard healing effects) normally, as well as being affected by effects and abilities that specifically target undead (such as Harm Undead).
+- **Crumble at 0 Body** _(When the character reaches 0 or fewer Body, they immediately dissipate and seek resurrection.)_
+- Immune to Berserk, Drain, Infect, Life, Revive, Revivify, Sleep, Vampiric Touch
+- Minimize Stun _(When the character is Stunned, they may end the effect after three seconds by using the Minimize Effect call.
+"1 I minimize, 2 I minimize, 3 I minimize.")_

 ## Spirit Bottle
 A character with a Spirit Bottle has stored their spirit for safe keeping in an item.
-Doing so protects the character from incurring SP Debt, however, it causes the character's body to become brittle.
-All characters with a Spirit Bottle must crumble at 0 body, and unless otherwise specified, have No Metabolism.
+Doing so protects the character from incurring Skill Point Debt; however, it causes the character's body to become brittle.
+All characters with a Spirit Bottle, unless otherwise specified, have No Metabolism and must crumble when reduced to 0  or fewer Body.

 Instead of resurrecting normally, a character with a Spirit Bottle may choose to reform at their Spirit Bottle.
 Doing so follows the rules for normal resurrection, with these exceptions:
-- Instead of incurring SP Debt, the number of charges on the character's Spirit Bottle is reduced by 1.
+- Instead of incurring Skill Point Debt, the number of charges on the character's Spirit Bottle is reduced by 1.
-- The character may only reform wherever their Spirit Bottle is located
+- The character may only reform wherever their Spirit Bottle is located.
+- The character sheet must be signed by a senior member of the plot team.

-When initially created, a Spirit Bottle has 10 charges.
+When initially created, a Spirit Bottle has 5 charges.
 If, at any time, the Spirit Bottle is reduced to 0 charges, it can no longer be used to reform.
-A character with a Spirit Bottle that has 0 charges still crumbles at 0 body, but must resurrect (and incur SP Debt) normally.
+A character with a Spirit Bottle that has 0 charges still crumbles at 0 Body, but must resurrect (and incur Skill Point Debt) normally.

 Spirit Bottles may have their charges replenished.
 Doing so requires the casting of the Spirit Bottle ritual.
-A Spirit Bottle cannot have more than 10 charges.
+A Spirit Bottle cannot have more than 5 charges.

 # Combat Mechanics